Skip to content

 The Travel Tart: I was wondering, what was the motivation to leave Ireland (and all of that great beer) and move to Africa for a long term stint?
 (Plus I love the Irish Slang!)

 Still Bored At Work?
-Then Check Out: What Business is This?
-Find Out From The Mural On The Outside!
+Then Check Out: The Hyrax.
+What animal is it related to?

 Sarah Carroll: Never really meant to, it just happened.
 I moved back.
 I’m in Dublin for now just watching my skin grow paler.